 Financial Ratios Comparison

-Below is a comparative analysis of key financial ratios for Palo Alto Networks, Inc. (PANW) and Zscaler, Inc. (ZS) based on the most recent fiscal year data.
+This table presents a side-by-side comparison of key financial ratios for Palo Alto Networks, Inc. and Zscaler, Inc. for the fiscal year 2025, providing a snapshot of their financial health and market valuation metrics.

 P/B14.7024.51